/150

 A fingerprint record is made in an interesting manner.
 A small piece of metal is coated with a thin film of ink.
 Next, a person’s finger and thumb tips are pressed against the inked surface.
 Then, the fingertips are pressed on a white card.
 The prints are recorded in exact detail

 Fingerprinting is often used to solve crimes.
 Fingerprints are picked up at the scene of a crime.
 These are compared with those of a suspect.
 Millions of fingerprints are kept on files by police departments.
-Fingerprinting is also used in finding missing persons and identifying unknown dead.
-It is used to screen people who apply For certain jobs.

 It is thought that the Chinese used thumb prints to sign documents a long time before Christ.
 The system used today was invented by Sir Francis Galton in the 1880’s.
 In 1901 Sir ER Henry found a simple way of grouping fingerprints.
 His system is used by many law-enforcement organizations.